samsquire/ideas4/README.md

 Essentially control flow is in and out of a loop at different intervals depending on what triggered the invariant.

+An if statement in a loop can be transformed to two separate loops at the cost of memory.

+Ahead of time compilation can speed up code if we put decision points in our code.

 # incomplete ideas